boyney123/eventbridge-canon-docs/docs/using-eventbridge-canon/creating-a-collection.md

 sidebar_label: Creating a Collection
 ---

-If you want to save the Events you publish, you have to store them witin a collection.
+If you want to save the Events you publish, you have to store them within a collection.

 ### What is a collection